Makalfo/mina-docker-compose/README.md

 4) Ensure the permissions on the key folder and file. <br>
    `chmod 700 <key folder>` <br>
    `chmod 600 <key file>`
-5) Bring up the containers via docker-compose <br>
+5) Bring up the containers via docker-compose in the directory of the docker-compose file <br>
    `docker-compose up -d`

 # Notes